edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 **Figure 11.1**

-Below is code for our first attempt in building this, and it has a number of problems we will address.
+The code below is our first attempt to build this, and it has some problems that we will address.

 ```kotlin
 import javafx.scene.control.TableView